Adidas Gazelle: Gazelle Bold

-Gazelle Bold is a platform variant of the Gazelle Indoor that was released in 2022 and specifically made for women.
-The design keeps all of the same features of the original Gazelle Indoor with the exception of the bottom of the shoe which features 3 soles stacked on top of each other.
+Gazelle Bold is a platform variant that originally appeared in 1996 with a design based on the original Gazelle, with the exception of the bottom of the shoe which features a triple-stacked sole from the Gazelle Indoor.

 Gazelle ADV

 Gazelle ADV is a skateboarding release of the sneaker that features a higher foxing tape, a double-layered toe cap, and a grippier outsole for better control and durability.